QuentinRa/blog.quentinra.dev/info/plsql/index.md

 <details class="details-e">
 <summary>Requests returning up to one record 📘</summary>

 You can use `Select ... into variables`.
-The variables given will be used to store the attributes of our select.
+The variables given will be used to store the attributes of our selection.

 ```sql
 -- THE VARIABLES MUST BE DECLARED